pypiserver/pypiserver/README.rst

         redirect to (default: https://pypi.org/simple/).

       --health-endpoint HEALTH_ENDPOINT
         Configure a custom liveness endpoint.
-It always returns 200 Ok if the service is up.
-Otherwise it means that the service is dead.
+It always returns 200 Ok if
+        the service is up.
+Otherwise, it means that the service is not responsive.

       --server METHOD
         Use METHOD to run the server.
 Valid values include paste,